Edwards-R/understanding_docs/resolving-interpretations.md

 First, an occurrence record of *Bombus lucorum* from 1996 is stored.
 This will be entered as '*Bombus lucorum* *interpretation* Latreille, 1802'.
 When resolved, this record will provide '*Bombus lucorum* Linnaeus, 1761', as the interpretation by Latreille in 1802 is the currently correct interpretation and therefore resolves to the type.

 Next, fast-forward to 2010 and store another record.
 This record has been afforded all the benefits of modern science and has been genetically sequenced - we are therefore very confident that it is '*Bombus lucorum* *interpretation* Murray et al, 2008'.
-When resolved, this record will provide '*Bombus lucorum* Linaeus 1761', as the interpretation by Murray et al in 2008 is the currently correct interpretation.
+When resolved, this record will provide '*Bombus lucorum* Linnaeus 1761', as the interpretation by Murray et al in 2008 is the currently correct interpretation.

 However, the first record, entered as '*Bombus lucorum* *interpretation* Latreille, 1802', has an issue.
 If we resolved then stored, this will be stored as the type name - *Bombus lucorum* - despite the work of Murray et al demonstrating that *Bombus lucorum* *interpretation* Latreille, 1802 does not equate to the type, being a cryptic aggregate.
 If we store the interpretation and resolve at point of use, we have two interpretations: